Education is Economic Development

 Georgia is home to world-class healthcare institutions and practitioners who are pioneering new advances in medical research and clinical care.
-However, we face a decreasing number of healthcare providers as our population in need of care is on the rise.
+However, we face a decreasing number of healthcare providers as the number of people in need of care continues to rise.
 To address growing demand on our healthcare system, we must find innovative ways to attract and retain highly qualified providers to our state.
 Working with medical, nursing and technical colleges as well as current healthcare providers and the Department of Community Health, we will work to make Georgia an ideal place to practice medicine.

 Building Upon Georgia’s Leadership in Biotechnology

-Georgia is a national leader in biotechnology with more than 62,000 jobs, $16 billion in annual sales and $6.2 billion in state GDP as a direct result.
-With the Wounded Warrior program coming to Fort Gordon in the Augusta area, ongoing translational research occurring at our state’s leading institutions and a host of healthcare providers and facilities on the cutting edge of technology, we have a unique opportunity to dramatically expand Georgia’s biotech footprint.
+Georgia is a national leader in biotechnology with more than 94,000 jobs and more than $20 billion economic impact to the state.
+Georgia is fortunate to be home to both private and public research institutions, the Centers for Disease Control and Prevention, the Marcus Autism Center, the Yerkes National Primate Research Center, and Georgia’s flagship medical research and education institution—Georgia Regents University—to name a few.
+With ongoing translational research occurring at our state’s leading institutions, and a host of healthcare providers and facilities on the cutting edge of technology, we have a unique opportunity to dramatically expand Georgia’s biotech footprint.
 This effort brings thousands of highly skilled job opportunities to Georgia and provides Georgia patients and providers with new therapies as they emerge right on our doorstep.

 Economic development requires a well-managed healthcare delivery system providing positive outcomes and contained costs.